cister-labs/ramde2122/readme.md

 ### Evaluation

- * __Final mark__ = Individual Exercises (10%) + Group Assignments (60%) + Literature Review (30%)
+ * __Final mark__ = Individual Exercises (10%) + Assignments (60%) + Literature Review (30%)

 __Individual Exercises__ are to be developed individually.
-These exercises are included in the lecture slides.
+These exercises are included in the lecture slides, some of which will be done during lessons.
 Marks will reflect mainly the effort, and the feedback will be provided during the practical lessons.

-__Group Assignments__ are to be developed by teams of 4 students, each submitted together with a LaTeX report using a different dedicated `git` repository.
-There will be 2 assignments that cover different parts of this unit.
+__Assignments__ are either individual (A1) or to be developed by teams of 4 students (A2 and A3).
+Each team has a dedicated `git` repository that will contain the software artefacts and a report for each assignment.
 Most work is expected to be done within the practical lessons.
 Feedback will be provided within 2 weeks after each submission deadline, and marked only at the end of the unit.

 __Literature Review__ is to be developed by the same groups of 4 students, and consists of a written _critical_ review of maximum 4 pages using a LaTeX template that will be made available.
 The review will be presented in an oral presentation, and the review will be partial evaluated by peers.